jako4295/BeamGasAnalysis/README.md

     extraction_idx=1500,
 )
 ```
 The `injection_idx` and `extraction_idx` are the indices of the beam data where the injection and extraction of the beam starts, respectively.
 This is based on the fitting of the beam intensity formula to the beam data.
 The indices are found by looking at the plot of the beam data and finding the indices where the injection and extraction starts.
+If they are not specified then it is assumed that the injection and extraction starts at the first and last index, respectively.

 From the lifetime we can obtain the cross section.
 Note this cross section is the combined cross section for electron loss and electron capture.
 This is done as follows: